International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 ### 4.1 Queries and Filter Expressions

 A [Catalog Service](../model/terminology.md#catalog-service) may support [Catalog](../model/terminology.md#catalog) queries or filter expressions as an implementation-specific feature.
 However, it is expected that query capabilities will be implemented by the consumer against the results of a `CatalogRequestMessage,` as the latter is an RDF vocabulary.
-Client-side querying can be scaled by periodically crawling provider catalog services, caching the results, and executing queries against the locally-stored [Catalogs](../model/terminology.md#catalog).
+Client-side querying can be scaled by periodically crawling the [Provider's](../model/terminology.md#provider's)
+[Catalog Services](../model/terminology.md#catalog-service), caching the results, and executing queries against the locally-stored [Catalogs](../model/terminology.md#catalog).

 ### 4.2 Replication Protocol